arashsaber/Displaying-filters-of-a-convolutional-layer/README.md

 <img src="https://github.com/arashsaber/Displaying-filters-of-a-convolutional-layer/blob/master/Figs/layer1_filters.png" width="400">

 Recall that each convolutional kernel is a third degree tensor.
-SO to display all weights, we stack them in a column and show them all together.
+To display all weights, we stack them in a column and show them all together.
 For example, the weights of a convolutional layer mapping 32 channels to 64 will be shown like this: